Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Introduction

 \subsection{Organization of the paper}

-The rest of the paper proceeds as follows.
-In Section \ref{sec:Optimalscaling}, we describe the Gibbs measure and the MH random walk sampler, and summarize the existing optimal scaling results.
-Our main results are provided in Section \ref{sec:mainresults}, covering the necessary definitions adapted to changing Hilbert spaces and Mosco convergence of Dirichlet forms.
-All technical proofs are postponed to Section \ref{sec:Technical_proofs}, together with comments on the challenges involved and proof sketches.
+The remaining sections of the paper unfold as follows.
+In Section \ref{sec:Optimalscaling}, we delve into the Gibbs measure and the RWM sampler, while also summarizing the existing optimal scaling results.
+Our main results are outlined in Section \ref{sec:mainresults}, encompassing the necessary definitions tailored to changing Hilbert spaces and Mosco convergence of Dirichlet forms.
+All technical proofs are deferred to Section \ref{sec:Technical_proofs}, accompanied by comments on the encountered challenges and proof outlines.
+Section \ref{sec:Discussion_and_conclusion} offers a discussion and conclusion for this paper.
+In Appendix \ref{sec:Numerical}, we present a numerical demonstration of how to apply the optimal scaling results obtained in this paper to a practical example that does not satisfy the assumptions enforced in \cite{Breyer2000From}.